giannistek1/rpd-player/README.md

 - Todo: Easy way to share your playlist with other people when they have the app or send them a textual list.
 - Todo: Easy way to randomize your playlist with good variety.
 - Todo: Language variety (Kpop, cpop, jpop, tpop)
-- Songs are 30% louder than usual, which is ideal for people with smaller speakers.
+- Songs are ~30% louder than usual, which is ideal for people with smaller speakers.
 - No double songparts any more in your playlist

 # Feature summary
 - Music Player app for (kpop) random play dances.
 Includes playing, pausing and moving the audio progress slider.
 - Catalog of ~1500 songs and ~210 artists (1200 songs and 192 artists right now)
    -  Mostly choruses and pre-choruses, but also dance breaks/bridges and tiktok versions
+   -  In-app song request function
 - Create your own playlist, save it locally or online (todo: shareable)
 - Balanced randomizer for any playlist which mixes grouptypes and TODO: artists.
 - Themes!
 Thanks to Daniel Hindrik's tutorial.